-(iv) An international applicant who obtains a score of 500-549 for the TOEFL Paper-based Test or Band 5.5 for IELTS (Academic Version), or Level 107 for CIEP or their equivalent, may be accepted for admission on a provisional basis for any degree programme except for programmes with thesis in the fields of English Language, English Literature and Teaching of English as a Second Language where Rule 14 (ii) applies.
+(iv) An international applicant who obtains a score of 500-549 for the TOEFL Paper-based Test or Band 5.5 for IELTS (Academic Version), or Level 107 for CIEP or their equivalent, may be accepted for admission on a provisional basis for any degree programme.

-(Senate 521.08, Senate 505.01 and Senate 552.13)
+(Senate 521.08, Senate 505.01, Senate 552.13 and Senate 605.11)

-- (v) An international applicant who has obtained a degree from any public university in Malaysia shall not be subject to the English language proficiency requirement. - (vi) An international applicant for a Masters degree programme who has undergone his secondary school and Bachelor's degree education in the English language shall be exempted from the requirement stated in Rule 14 (ii).
-Application for exemption must be accompanied by supporting documents.
+(v) An international applicant who has obtained a degree from any public/private institute of higher learning in Malaysia which is recognized by MQA, and the programme is fully conducted in English, shall not be subject to the English Language proficiency requirement.

+(vi) An international applicant for a Master's Degree programme from a non-native English speaking country who has undergone his Bachelor's degree in the English language or at an institution of higher learning in a native English speaking country shall be exempted from the requirement stated in Rule 14 (ii), but subject to any other requirement as specified by the advisor/supervisor/ programme coordinator.

-(vii) An international applicant for the PhD degree programme who has undergone his secondary school, and Bachelor's and Masters degree education in the English language shall also be exempted from the requirement stated in Rule 14 (ii).
-Application for exemption must be accompanied by supporting documents.
+(vii) An international applicant for the PhD degree programme from non-English speaking countries who has undergone Bachelor's and Master's degree in English Language, or Bachelor's or Master's degree at an Institute of higher learning in native English speaking countries shall be exempted from the requirement stated in Rule 14 (ii) subject to any other requirement as specified by advisor/ supervisor/programme coordinator.